The SNAP team give special thanks to our funders for making the SNAP programme of work possible:

 We also thank Dr Ros Taylor (Clinical Associate Hospice UK and Consultant in Palliative Medicine Royal Marsden Hospital, London and the Hospice of St Francis) for her ongoing support of SNAP.

-We are indebted to the CSNAT team – Dr Gail Ewing, Dr Janet Diffin and Professor Gunn Grande – for generously sharing their learning from the CSNAT programme with us.
-This informed the design of the SNAP tool, the SNAP 5-stage intervention, SNAP training and resources.
-We also thank them for their ongoing support in providing the SNAP team with opportunities to disseminate SNAP at CSNAT events.
+We are indebted to the CSNAT-I team – Dr Gail Ewing, Dr Janet Diffin and Professor Gunn Grande – for generously sharing their learning from the CSNAT programme with us.
+This informed the design of the SNAP Tool, the SNAP 5-stage intervention, SNAP training and resources.
+We also thank them for their ongoing support in providing the SNAP team with opportunities to disseminate SNAP at CSNAT-I events.

 The SNAP team thank Rory Tilford for production of the SNAP logo and SNAP 5-stage wheel.